 SEND programme: Lifeskills Challenge

-ASDAN's qualifications for learners with SEND can be delivered in a wide range of settings including schools, colleges, residential centres, PRUs and secure units.
+ASDAN qualifications support learners' aspirations from being able to live as independently as possible through to developing the skills to gain employment.
 They are approved and regulated in England (Ofqual), Wales (Qualifications Wales) and Northern Ireland (CCEA) and are supported by high quality resources.
 Our qualifications, which include Employability, Personal Progress and Personal and Social Development, are portfolio-based and are moderated externally by post.

 SEND Code of Practice